Minnesota United players look to shake off a frustrating May

 "We've put a team together that's intense, and we obviously have shown that we can compete whether we're away or at home.
 That's our standard."

-Head coach Adrian Heath, who played on the attack during his 18-year playing career in Europe, empathizes with his struggling forwards.
+Coach Adrian Heath, who played on the attack during his 18-year playing career in Europe, sympathizes with his struggling forwards.

 "It's never ever, as a striker, it's never easy when you're making opportunities and you're not scoring and people talk about it all the time," Heath said after the 1-0 loss to New York City FC on Saturday.
 "It does play on your mind.
 We've all been there.
 The guys are trying and we'll give them the opportunity to break out of this little slump that we're in."